[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 (Lieut.‑Colonel, 6th U. S. Volunteer Infantry, May 31, 1898)

 to Jan.
 2, 1899. — Off Santiago, July 11, in charge of transport City of Macon, and Hubert's provisional battalion, Guantanamo, Cuba, to Guanica, P. R.; landed at Guanica, July 25; remained in Puerto Rico till Aug.
 31. — Reconnaissance duty in Cuba, Sept.
 4 to Oct.
-16, covering about 2,000 miles in company with Lieutenant Indicates a West Point graduate and gives his Class.C.
+16, covering about 2,000 miles in company with Lieutenant Indicates a West Point graduate, Class of 1885: a link to his biographical entry in Cullum's Register.C.
 F. Parker, 2d Artillery, during the period when Americans, Cubans, and Spaniards were exercising jurisdiction in the island. — Relieved from duty at army headquarters, Jan.
 2, 1899, and ordered to make special journeys in Cuba during Jan. and Feb., 1899. — Ordered to join 6th U. S. Volunteer Infantry, for muster-out, Feb.
 25, 1899. — Ordered to muster-out duty, Savannah, Ga., March 14, 1899.

 (Honorably mustered out of Volunteer Service, March 15, 1899)